-The other major funds include Department of Transportation, Household Hazardous Waste and Recycling, Domestic Preparedness, and Regional Services Grants (RSG).
+The other major funds include Department of Transportation UPWP, Household Hazardous Waste and Recycling, Domestic Preparedness, Regional Services Grants (RSG), US / EDA CARES, Estuary Transit District, and Department of Transportation Airline Trail.
 These funds provide various transportation or other planning services to the Lower Connecticut River Valley Council of Governments region.
-The Department of Transportation and Domestic Preparedness funds are operated on a cost-reimbursement basis, thus, there are no ending fund balances.
+The Department of Transportation UPWP, Domestic Preparedness, US / EDA CARES, Estuary Transit District, and Department of Transportation Airline Trail funds are operated on a cost-reimbursement basis, thus, there are no ending fund balances.
 The RSG Regional Planning funds are advanced, and funds remaining at year end are recorded as deferred revenue.
 Any profit or loss recognized in the Household Hazardous Waste and Recycling fund affects its restricted fund balance.